kitten/moomin/README.md

 #### `<ellipse>`

 Draws an ellipse.

-The points still stay relevant to the current coordinate system's translation.
+> Note: The points still stay relevant to the current coordinate system's translation.
-So keep in mind that `x` and `y` will still apply to this element and will move it.
+> So keep in mind that `x` and `y` will still apply to this element and will move it.

 | Prop | Type    | Description                         |
 | ---- | ------- | ----------------------------------- |